-Validation reference Document Policy driver Types of application that need this information What information is required and where to look for more advice facility or service statement PSB: Policy SP7, E8, SB2 any premises outside of the settlements of Stafford or Stone which are currently, or last, used for social or community uses (defined in paragraph 2.29 of The Plan for Stafford Borough: Part 2) property in its current use at a realistic price for a period of at least 12 months, that the use cannot be provided by some other means, or that it is genuinely redundant That the premises or site, or an unused part of the building, cannot be readily used for or converted to another community facility That the facility which will be lost will be adequately supplied or met by an easily accessible existing or new facility in the local area or the settlement concerned, unless it has been accepted as redundant as part of a viability test That the facility is not required to be provided and/or retained as part of a planning permission, or as a new development Further advice Stafford Borough Council Development Management: 01785 619 337 31.
-Statement of community involvement NPPF: Paragraph 40, 41 Stafford Borough Statement of Community Involvement All major applications The statement must: Set out how the applicant has undertaken pre- application consultation with the community Demonstrate that the views of the local community have been sought and taken into account in the formulation of development proposals Further advice Stafford Borough Council Development Management: 01785 619 337
+Validation reference Document Policy driver Types of application that need this information What information is required and where to look for more advice 30.
+Retention of local community facility or service statement NPPF: Paragraph 88 PSB: Policy SP7, E8, SB2 Applications for redevelopment or change of use of any premises outside of the settlements of Stafford or Stone which are currently, or last, used for social or community uses (defined in paragraph 2.29 of The Plan for Stafford Borough: Part 2) The statement must demonstrate: A viability test that the use concerned is no longer economically viable, that all reasonable efforts have been made to sell or let the property in its current use at a realistic price for a period of at least 12 months, that the use cannot be provided by some other means, or that it is genuinely redundant That the premises or site, or an unused part of the building, cannot be readily used for or converted to another community facility That the facility which will be lost will be adequately supplied or met by an easily accessible existing or new facility in the local area or the settlement concerned, unless it has been accepted as redundant as part of a viability test That the facility is not required to be provided and/or retained as part of a planning permission, or as a new development Further advice Stafford Borough Council Development Management: 01785 619 337 31.
+Statement of community involvement NPPF: Paragraph 40, 41 Stafford Borough Statement of All major applications Set out how the applicant has undertaken pre- application consultation with the community

+Validation reference Document Policy driver Types of application that need this information What information is required and where to look for more advice Community Involvement Demonstrate that the views of the local community have been sought and taken into account in the formulation of development proposals Further advice Stafford Borough Council Development Management: 01785 619 337

 Validation reference Document Policy driver Types of application that need this information What information is required and where to look for more advice 32.
-Structural survey NPPF: Paragraph 84, 88, 187 PSB: Policy E2, C5 All proposals for the conversion of rural buildings, except where the building has already been fully converted Applications involving the demolition of a Listed Building or Listed structure or unlisted building in a Conservation Area Applications for a replacement dwelling, outside of a settlement boundary, which involves the demolition of the existing dwelling Structural surveys must be carried out by qualified structural surveyors, and detail: The existing structural condition of the building Any recommended remedial works to improve its condition, if possible For residential conversions, the survey must also detail: That the existing building is capable of conversion without significant rebuilding The nature, type and amount of work required to allow the proposed use to take place Where any survey is more than two years old, an addendum report or further survey will be required.
+Structural survey NPPF: Paragraph 84, 88, 187 PSB: Policy E2, C5 All proposals for the conversion of rural buildings, except where the building has already been fully converted Applications involving the demolition of a Listed Building or Listed structure or unlisted building in a Conservation Area Applications for a replacement dwelling, outside of a settlement boundary, which involves the demolition of the existing dwelling Structural surveys must be carried out by qualified structural surveyors, and detail: The existing structural condition of the building Any recommended remedial works to improve its condition, if possible For residential conversions, the survey must also detail: That the existing building is capable of conversion without significant rebuilding The nature, type and amount of work required to allow the proposed use to take place Where any survey is more than two years old, an addendum report of further survey will be required.
 Further advice Stafford Borough Council Development Management/Conservation Officer: 01785 619 337